jdxyw/generativeart/README.md

 `generativeart` is a `Go` package to generate many kinds of generative art.
 The goal is to collect some excellent generative art (implemented in `R` or `Processing`), and rewrite them in `Go` again.
 I would paste the original link at the end of this README(If I remember.
 You can also submit a PR if you found I miss something.).
 Currently, it supports the following type.

 This package is still working in progress, more types would be added.
-Welcome anyone interested in this filed to submit your PR.
+Welcome anyone interested in this field to submit your PR.

 - Maze
 - Julia Set